Skip to main content

-Btrfs is a file system based on the copy-on-write (CoW) principle.
+BTRFS is a file system based on the copy-on-write (CoW) principle.
 This principle has the result that no block update can be written in-place.
-Btrfs currently has experimental support for zoned block devices.

 Usage

-To format a zoned block device with mkfs.btrfs, the -m single
+To format a zoned block device for use with BTRFS, use the command mkfs.btrfs.

 NOTE: several default settings have changed in version 5.15, please make sure